Optical Spin Initialisation and Readout with a Cavity-Coupled Quantum Dot in an In-Plane Magnetic Field: Acknowledgements

 \section{Acknowledgements}

-The authors would like to acknowledge the funding support of the University of Sheffield, and EPSRC grants EP/N031776/1 and EP/V026496/1.
+The authors would like to acknowledge the funding support of the University of Sheffield, and the Engineering and Physical Sciences Research Council (EPSRC) (UK) grants EP/N031776/1 and EP/V026496/1.
+AJB acknowledges support from the EPSRC (UK) fellowship EP/W027909/1.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising.